Joy Blooms, follow my adventures in Lubbock as I garden here

 As a frequent visitor of the Butterfly Pavilion* not far from my former-house in Colorado, I became fascinated with the idea of having these lovely creatures take refuge in my backyard.
 Outside the butterfly pavilion is planted a garden designed to attract butterflies.
 I resolved to plan a butterfly garden of my own.

-Since I couldn't move my Colorado Butterfly Garden, I want to recreate one in Lubbock.
+Since I enjoyed my own backyard Colorado Butterfly Garden, I want to recreate one in Lubbock.
 Before creating the garden, I needed to research to find out which butterflies call Lubbock, TX home and which plants both attract these butterflies and act as their hosts.
 I am sharing my research in the hopes that you will find it helpful.

 * When in the Denver area, be sure to visit the Butterfly Pavilion and Insect Center, 104th and U.S. 36 in Westminster, Colorado.